akruszewski/gibl/manuscript/chapter3.md

 1. Sum all the inputs with `inputs-sum`
 1. Calculate the `leftover`, which is the subtraction of `inputs-sum` and the transaction's `value`
-1. Generate new outputs based on transaction's `value` and `leftover`
+1. Generate new outputs based on the transaction's `value` and `leftover`
 1. Add these outputs (`new-outputs`) to the newly generated transaction

 In other words, based on some transaction inputs, the procedure will create transaction outputs that contain the transaction's `value` and `leftover` money: